 Getting there: If you like winding country roads, then getting to High Point will be half the fun.
 Route 23 wends through wooded hills and farmland before arriving at the park's entrance, a trip that's less than 90 minutes from New York City.

-No car?
-No problem.
-From May 1 through October 31, the historic Hyde Park hosts the Roosevelt Ride, a free shuttle that operates between the Poughkeepsie Metro-North train station and various historic Roosevelt-themed sites.
-The shuttle picks passengers up 7 days a week, and makes rounds to the Franklin D. Roosevelt Home and the FDR Presidential Library and Museum.
-From there, more shuttles are available for exploring other historic locations, like Eleanor Roosevelt's private house, and the Top Cottage, where FDR used to retreat for some peace away from "the mob."
+A good option for history buffs and families with older kids, Hyde Park is home to the estate of one of the country's great leaders, FDR.
+In addition to the Franklin D. Roosevelt Home and the FDR Presidential Library and Museum, you can explore other historic locations, like Eleanor Roosevelt's private house, and the Top Cottage, where FDR used to retreat for some peace away from "the mob."
 Take a break for lunch at Uncle Sam's Canteen, and explore the rest of the preserved history of Hyde Park before hopping back onto the free shuttle at 5 p.m., which will take you straight back to the train station.
 The train trip will take you a little over 2 hours, but it's well worth the trip for history buffs and older kids.

 Fees and costs: Off-peak tickets to Poughkeepsie will set you back $24.75 one way, $20 for kids.
 The FDR museum and library have a joint $18 entry fee, while other museums you decide to visit may have their own admission fees.